 If you were injured in an accident due to another driver’s negligence, you might recover compensation for your injuries, even if you weren’t wearing a helmet.
 However, in some instances, you may receive a smaller amount if you rode without a helmet and this contributed to the injuries.

 The fact that you were speeding does not help your motorcycle accident claim, but it does not necessarily rule out compensation for your losses.
 It may be up to the court to decide how much your speed contributed to the accident.
 Under Florida law, your recovery may be decreased in proportion to your degree of fault.
 To maximize your chance of a full recovery, simplify the process, and put yourself in the best position for success, you require the assistance of a knowledgeable Miami motorcycle accident attorney.

 Here, we explain the main causes of motorcycle accidents in Miami, Florida.
 Left-hand turns into motorcyclists and driver's negligence top the list.
 Riders are vulnerable in crashes: motorcycles are light vehicles easily pushed around by bigger vehicles in big crashes; riders are less protected from the elements, and drivers often have difficulties even perceiving approaching motorcycles on the road.
 A motorcycle rider should always assume that the other drivers might not see him.
-He or she must also be aware of road surfaces and conditions and adjust riding accordingly.
+He or she must adjust riding accordingly after evaluating road surfaces and conditions.

 If you’ve been hurt in a Miami motorcycle accident, Sean M. Cleary is committed to helping you and can advise you about your rights to get compensation and protect your interests.
 Call us today to schedule a free, thorough consultation about your crash.